 If your power washing needs are modest, and your priorities are convenience and affordability, reviewers recommend the AR Blue Clean AR118 electric pressure washer.
 Many say it's all but effortless to move and effectively blasts dirt off cars, walkways, siding, decks and outdoor furniture.
-Some note the water pressure is too low for heavier-duty tasks; still, with its triplex plunger pump, foam soap dispenser and 35-foot cord, hundreds of owners say this 1,500-psi, 1.58-gpm pressure washer is an outstanding value.
+Some note the water pressure is too low for heavier-duty tasks; still, with its triplex plunger pump, foam soap dispenser and 35-foot cord, hundreds of owners say this 1,500-PSI, 1.58-GPM pressure washer is an outstanding value.

 Best for lighter-duty cleaning.
-Reviews say the AR Blue Clean AR118 is a top performer when it comes to cleaning concrete, wood, boats, cars and windows.
-"For smaller cleaning jobs, it performs very well," says one owner, adding, "You have to work at it to get the really stubborn stuff clean, but it will do it."
-Reviewers also praise the triplex plunger pump with stainless-steel plungers, which PressureWasherDirect.com's expert, Mike Aletich, says is a step above most pumps in similarly priced machines.
-A universal motor powers the 1,500-psi, 1.58-gpm AR118, although experts say it doesn't last as long as an induction motor.
-It has a one-year limited warranty.
+Reviews say the AR Blue Clean AR118 is a good performer when it comes to cleaning concrete, wood, boats, cars and windows.
+Keep your expectations in check, however, when it comes to more demanding tasks, or at the very least budget extra time for the AR118 to get things sparkling.
+Reviewers praise the triplex plunger pump with stainless-steel plungers, which PressureWasherDirect.com's expert, Mike Aletich, says is a step above most pumps in similarly priced machines.
+A universal motor powers the 1,500-PSI, 1.58-GPM AR118, although experts say that it's unlikely to last as long as an induction motor.
+The AR118 has a one-year limited warranty.

 1. PressureWashers Direct.com

 Expert Mike Aletich recommends the AR Blue Clean AR118, thanks largely to its triplex plunger pump.
 He calls it "a step above most units in this price range."
-More than 80 users agree, giving it an average rating of 5 out of 5 stars for features, quality, performance and value.
+Roughly 110 users largely agree, and around 91 percent say they would recommend this power washer to a friend.

-The AR Blue Clean AR118 earns an average rating of 4.1 out of 5 stars from nearly 300 reviewers posting to Amazon.com.
+The AR Blue Clean AR118 earns a rating of 4 out of 5 stars from nearly 560 reviewers posting to Amazon.com.
 Owners say it's convenient and easy to store, and it handles household cleaning well.
 A few say the directions are complicated, and some find the water pressure low.
 Some reports of defective units as well as troublesome connectors are also seen.

-Nearly 50 users post about the AR Blue Clean AR118 on HomeDepot.com, giving it an average rating of 4 out of 5 stars.
+Roughly 65 users post about the AR Blue Clean AR118 on HomeDepot.com, giving it a rating of 4 out of 5 stars.
 Most like that it's portable, effective and easy to operate, but some say the water pressure is too low, so cleaning takes a long time.